-Our curiosity is constantly pushing technology towards higher goals, unveiling the secrets of distant realms far beyond our imagination.
-Astrophysicists at the Department of Theoretical Physics and Astrophysics (DTPA) at Faculty of Science, Masaryk University (Brno, Czech Republic) belong to the most world-leading experts in the field of stellar astrophysics.
+Our curiosity constantly pushes technology towards higher goals, unveiling the secrets of distant realms far beyond our imagination.
+Astrophysicists at the Department of Theoretical Physics and Astrophysics (DTPA) at Faculty of Science, Masaryk University (Brno, Czech Republic) belong to the world-leading experts in stellar astrophysics.
 In this field, researchers tend to neglect the effects of stellar rotation to avoid the complexity of the problem, claiming these effects are too subtle to play an important role.
-The research group lead by Ernst Paunzen has already collected some intriguing evidence that rotation has a significant impact on the parameters and evolution of stars.
+The research group led by Ernst Paunzen has already collected some intriguing evidence that rotation significantly impacts the parameters and evolution of stars.
 They just need to prove their findings on a larger scale to convince a broad scientific community.
 To achieve this goal, DTPA started to build the new model atmosphere grid for the rotating main-sequence stars.
-In the end, this new model grid will not only help to prove the case, but it will give astrophysicists a powerful online tool to study the effects of rotation on parameters of stars and their evolution.
+In the end, this new model grid will help prove the case, and at the same time, it will give astrophysicists a powerful online tool to study the effects of rotation on the parameters of stars and their evolution.
 This work has the potential to redefine what we have known about the stars in our local universe.